Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

 No specific transition is needed for the passage from light to dark theme, keep instant toggle.
 The contrasts should follow accessibility rules.
+Continue using `next-themes` for theme switching and persistence.
+Future customizations (e.g. animated transitions or color scheme expansions)
+can be layered on top of its context rather than replacing it.

 ## 💫 Visual Style